-The group believes that employee safety and health is of significant importance for corporate sustainable development.
-Workplace safety guidelines, trainings and emergency measures are adopted by the group in compliance with local legislations and regulations.
+The group takes protecting employees' health and safety as one of its corporate social responsibilities and strives to create a safety working environment through establishing workplace safety guidelines, providing safety trainings and adopting emergency measures in compliance with local legislations and regulations.
+The group provides protective equipment, trainings and guidelines based on employees job natures.
 Frontline workers at the group's construction sites are required to have specific working permits on sites before starting works.
-Personal protection equipment is provided to specific workers for the sake of their physical wellness.

-Besides, health seminars and events are regularly arranged for all employees to promote a safe and healthy culture in the workplace.
+Furthermore, the group arranges regular health seminars and events for all employees to promote a safe and healthy culture in the workplace.